-The Section 811 Project Rental Assistance (PRA) program provides project-based rental assistance for extremely low-income persons with disabilities linked with long term services.
-The program is made possible through a partnership between TDHCA, Texas Health and Human Services (HHS) and eligible multifamily properties.
+The Section 811 Project Rental Assistance (PRA) program provides project-based rental assistance for extremely low-income persons with disabilities, linked with long term services.
+The program is made possible through a partnership between TDHCA, the Texas Health and Human Services Commission (HHSC), the Texas Department of Family and Protective Services (DFPS) and eligible multifamily properties.

-The program is limited to individuals who are part of the Target Population and receiving services through one of the HHSC Agencies participating in the program.
+The program is limited to individuals who are part of the Target Population and receiving services through one of the HHSC Agencies participating in the program or directly through DFPS.